 BI714 Old Testament 4 (Hebrew)

 This course comprises in the first part lectures dealing with the translation of the selected chapters of Deuteronomy from the Hebrew text.
-Then the second half of the course covers exegesis of those chapters and teaches about the theological issues of the book.
+Then the second half of the course covers exegesis of those chapters and teaching about the theological issues of the book.
 The aims of this course are:

 – to further develop student skills of understanding Biblical Hebrew